risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-connection.md

 7. Create a source or sink with AWS PrivateLink connection.

    * Use the `CREATE SOURCE/TABLE` command to create a Kafka source with PrivateLink connection.
-For more details on the syntax, see [Ingest data from Kafka](/create-source/ingest-from-kafka.md) — [Create source with AWS PrivateLink connection](/create-source/ingest-from-kafka.md#ingest-from-with-aws-privatelink-connection).
+For more details, see [Create source with AWS PrivateLink connection](/ingest/ingest-from-kafka.md#ingest-from-with-aws-privatelink-connection).
    * Use the `CREATE SINK` command to create a Kafka sink with PrivateLink connection.
-For more details on the syntax, see [Sink to Kafka](/guides/create-sink-kafka.md) — [Create sink with AWS PrivateLink connection](/guides/create-sink-kafka.md#create-sink-with-aws-privatelink-connection).
+For more details, see [Create sink with AWS PrivateLink connection](/guides/create-sink-kafka.md#create-sink-with-aws-privatelink-connection).